wintere/introhpc-archive/bash/lesson.md

 ## Where Are You? `pwd, cd, ls`

 Today, we will focus on running Bash commands *locally* on your own device.
 In our next lesson, we will run these commands (and a few new ones) on a *remote* cluster.
+Today, we will focus on running Bash commands *locally* on your own device.
+In our next lesson, we will run these commands (and a few new ones) on a *remote* cluster.

 ### Entering Bash Commands
 Bash commands can be intimidatingly terse for new programmers.
 You will gradually commit more commands to memory as you practice, and this lessons includes a
 "cheat sheet" of covered commands.
+Bash commands can be intimidatingly terse for new programmers.
+You will gradually commit more commands to memory as you practice, and this lessons includes a
+"cheat sheet" of covered commands.

+To run a Bash command, type the command *precisely*, then press the <kbd>Enter</kbd> key.
 To run a Bash command, type the command *precisely*, then press the <kbd>Enter</kbd> key.

 ### Where You Are: `pwd`